smartlook/smartlook.github.io/_docs/sdk/android.md

 This method initializes the SDK.
 Best place to call this method is Application class or any entry point to your app.

-In case you are using TextureView, you can try different init method: `Smartlook.init(YOUR_API_KEY, true)` It has some experimental features as TextureView recording etc.
+In case you are using TextureView, you can try different init method: `Smartlook.init(YOUR_API_KEY, true)` It has some experimental features as **TextureView/Maps/MapBox** recording etc.

 Currently we support API 18+ for recording.
 In future we would like to extend recording functionality to any API.